wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 }
 ```

 Now, we need to know the content of the file.
-For readability sake we extract the file content output in a separate private method.
+For readability's sake we extract the file content output in a separate private method.
 Something like this:

 ```php
     // ...